Kin The Know

 Frequent nursing can be impractical for women returning to work, while others simply might not be able to produce much breast milk.

-For those who need another form of birth control, it's recommended to start using one from three weeks after birth as this is when you may begin ovulating again.
+For those who need another form of birth control, it's recommended to start using one from 3 weeks after birth as this is when you may begin ovulating again.

-Barrier methods (such as condoms), the contraceptive injection and the progestogen-only pill (also known as the mini pill) can technically be used right away, even if you're not ovulating yet.
+Barrier methods (such as condoms) and the contraceptive injection can technically be used right away, even if you're not ovulating yet.

 Other methods of birth control require waiting a few weeks before you can start using them.

-The implant, which is inserted into your upper arm, is recommended after three weeks.
+The implant, which is inserted into your upper arm, is recommended after 3 weeks.

-The IUD, which is inserted into your womb, is recommended after four weeks.
+The IUD, which is inserted into your womb, is recommended after 4 weeks.

-Depending on whether or not you are breastfeeding, you may have to wait a bit longer before starting to use a contraception method containing estrogen, such as the oral contraceptive pill (also known as the combined pill).
+Depending on whether or not you are breastfeeding, you may have to wait a bit longer before starting to use a contraception method containing oestrogen.

 What style of contraception is best while breastfeeding?

-One type of birth control you may prefer to delay taking, while breastfeeding, is any contraception containing estrogen, such as the combined pill, vaginal ring or contraceptive patch.
+One type of birth control you may prefer to delay taking, while breastfeeding, is any contraception containing oestrogen, such as the vaginal ring or contraceptive patch.

-While various studies have had inconsistent results, some people have found taking estrogen contraceptives reduces their breast milk supply.
+While various studies have had inconsistent results, some people have found taking oestrogen contraceptives reduces their breast milk supply [6][7].

 It may also be possible for the hormone to be passed on to the baby through their mother's milk.

-The World Health Organisation recommends not using these types of contraception until your baby is at least six months.
+The World Health Organisation recommends not using these types of contraception until your baby is at least 6 months [6].

 While breastfeeding your baby exclusively can help you prevent pregnancy, each body is unique and other aspects of life can complicate the lactational amenorrhea method.